-INDIANA STUDENT INFORMATION (W), (P)
+INDIANA STUDENT INFORMATION (W), (P) CANCELLATION POLICY

-All notices of cancellation should be in writing, signed and dated, and mailed or delivered to the Admission's Office at the respective campus indicated on the front of this agreement.
+All notices of cancellation should be in writing, signed and dated, and mailed or delivered to the Admission's Office located at your campus.

-- (a) The student applicant will be returned all monies paid if: - (1) The school rejects the applicant; - (2) The enrollment of the student was procured as the result of any misrepresentation through advertising, promotional materials of the school, or representations by the owner or representative of the school; - (3) The school cancels the student's program.
+- (a) The student applicant will be returned all monies paid if: - (1) The school rejects the applicant;

+- (2) The enrollment of the student was procured as the result of any misrepresentation through advertising, promotional materials of the school, or representations by the owner or representative of the school; - (3) The school cancels the student's program.
 The student applicant will be returned all monies paid the latter of: - (4) The student applicant cancels this agreement within six business days after signing the agreement and making an initial payment; - (5) The student applicant cancels this agreement within five business days following a tour of the school and inspection of school equipment; - (6) The student applicant cancels this agreement within the first five days of attendance following the first scheduled class of the first academic year. - (b) The student applicant will be returned all monies paid, less the application fee (if applicable), if this agreement is cancelled more than six business days after signing the agreement and (a)(5) or(a)(6) above do not apply.

-Notification of intent to withdraw should be made to the Registrar's Office located at the respective campus indicated on the front of this agreement.
+Notification of intent to withdraw should be made to the Registrar's Office located at your campus.
 The school will prepare the Indiana Refund Policy and the Institutional Refund Policy and administer the most beneficial refund for the student.